What Are Probiotics? A Guide to Probiotic Foods, Supplements & Benefits

 Metchnikoff’s views were ahead of his time and he made some remarkable predictions:

-“The promise of microbiome research results largely on the future of probiotics….
+His theory gained traction within the medical community for a time but it eventually fell into obscurity.
+It was revived in the mid-1990s as a theory worthy of mainstream scientific and medical study.“The promise of microbiome research results largely on the future of probiotics….
 Eventually, it may become possible to restore the health of a depleted microbiome simply by swallowing a capsule crammed with billions of bacterial cells, or by eating yogurt”

 Elie Metchnikoff’s theory may not have been thoroughly studied in his lifetime, but it did lay the foundation for discovering the benefits of probiotics through fecal transplantation and later on probiotic supplementation through easy-to-consume capsules and a more widespread understanding of the benefits of probiotic foods.